RapidCircle/O365-IssueCreator/README.md

 - Shortcuts to the active Issues List, Site and Screenshot folder.
 - Enlarged, resizeable previews of the screenshots available by clicking
 - Optionally install extensions to the standard SharePoint Issue Display Form that adds previews to the screenshots
+- Works with any existing screenshot tool (simply pulls images from a folder)

 [dl-latestversion]: /releases/download/1.0.4/SharePointIssueCreator-1.0.4.zip